AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/inbox.md

 ## `withdrawFees()`

-Will claim the fees that have accrued for the `msg.sender` from consuming messages.
+Will claim the fees that has accrued to the `msg.sender` from consuming messages.

 Let the sequencer withdraw fees from the inbox.